A quantitative version of Steinhaus' theorem for compact, connected, rank-one symmetric spaces: Introduction

 Now we aim at transforming Question~\ref{q:limit} into a question in hard analysis: Is it possible to turn Question~\ref{q:limit} into a quantitative statement?
 Or, can one say anything about the rate of convergence?
 So we are led to ask:

 \begin{question} How fast does~$m_{\{d_1,\ldots,d_N\}}(\R^n)$ converge to zero if one is allowed to choose the distances~$d_1$, \dots,~$d_N$? \end{question}

 One answer was given by Bukh~\cite{Bukh} based on a version of Szemer\'edi's regularity lemma for measurable functions (see also Chapter~2.4 in Tao~\cite{Tao}).
-He showed that the density decays exponentially, as long as the distances space out exponentially.
+He showed that the density decays exponentially, and gave the exact asymptotic value for the density, as the number of distances goes to infinity.

 Oliveira and Vallentin~\cite{OliveiraVallentin} prove a slightly weaker result that however already shows exponential decay.
 They show that, for all~$N \geq 1$, there is a number~$r = r(N)$ such that, if the sequence~$d_1$, \dots,~$d_N$ satisfies